mumanchu/OptimizedGPIO/README.md

 The traditional `digitalRead()` and `digitalWrite()` functions are quite slow when compared to stripped-down code that only accesses the microcontroller's GPIO registers.
 The fast OptimizedGPIO versions are typically 10 times faster.

 The reason for this is that a lot of work is done for each access which could be done in a `begin()` method.
-This would save a lot of time when the program is running.
+This saves a lot of time when the program is running.
 Fast IO is particularly important in an interrupt handler (ISR), which must be as short as possible.
 It's also significant if you are doing a lot of "bit-banging" as in the [Using OptimizedGPIO to bit-bang a serial shift register](#bit-banging) example.

 Below is the Arduino code for `digitalWrite()`.
 The lines marked with `*` could be called in `begin()`.
 The lines marked with `**` are not needed if you are sure the output is not a PWM output.
 So most of the code can be transferred to `begin()`, leaving only the code that directly accesses the MCU's GPIO output register, marked with `\\>>> ... \\<<<`.